bodo-ai/PyDough/documentation/dsl.md

 ).TOP_K(10, by=n_people.DESC())
 ```

-**Bad Example #7**: Partitions people by their birth year to find the number of people born in each year.
+**Bad Example #7**: Partition people by their birth year to find the number of people born in each year.
 Invalid because the `email` property is referenced, which is not one of the properties accessible by the partition.

 ```py
 %%pydough